 The bill requires DMV to establish a new point system, that includes assessing points for most ATE violations.
 When DMV assesses ten points to a vehicle over a consecutive six-month period, they will notify the Department of Public Works, and that vehicle will become eligible for immobilization or towing.
-DMV must update both its ticketing and licensing systems to assess points for ATE tickets.
+DMV must update both its ticketing and vehicle registration systems to create this new point system for ATE tickets.
 These updates will ensure that points are properly assessed, that the ticketing, driver licensing, and vehicle registration systems are all coordinated, and that the agency can manage an increase in adjudications associated with assigning points to the largest category of tickets that DMV processes.
-The required system updates will cost DMV \$400,000 in fiscal year 2024 and \$49,000 annually thereafter.
-Since the bill's point system adds a further punitive measure to traffic tickets, DMV estimates more drivers will contest tickets and DMV will require five additional hearing examiners, two legal instrument examiners, and two investigators to manage the increase in adjudications and questions around the system.
-This staff will cost \$1 million in fiscal year 2024 and \$4.2 million over the four-year financial plan period.
-In total, DMV requires an additional \$1.4 million in fiscal year 2024 and \$4.7 million over the four-year financial plan period to implement the new point system.
+The required system updates will cost DMV \$1.1 million in fiscal year 2024 and \$101,000 annually thereafter.
+Since the bill's point system adds a further punitive measure to traffic tickets, DMV estimates more drivers will contest tickets and DMV will require one overall program coordinator, five additional hearing examiners, two legal instrument examiners, and two investigators to manage the increase in adjudications and questions around the system.
+This staff will cost \$1.1 million in fiscal year 2024 and \$4.6 million over the four-year financial plan period.
+In total, DMV requires an additional \$2.2 million in fiscal year 2024 and \$6 million over the four-year financial plan period to implement the new point system.